osmandapp/docs/content/osmand/plugins/ski-maps.md

 {% default %}

-Whenever removing pistes and winter colors from the map is preferable, and/or the ski season is over, or anything, do any of the following:
+Whenever removing pistes and winter colors from the map is preferable, and/or the ski season is over, do any of the following:

 - uncheck the [Winter and ski style](/osmand/map/vector-maps) for the needed profile, and/or